Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: In-Context Linear Regression

 \begin{remark} \citet{zhang2024trained} even give a more precise result, characterizing the limits of~$U_\infty$ and $V_\infty$ as

 These limit matrices are Bayes optimal for in-context linear regression \citep[][Theorem 4.2]{zhang2024trained}, achieving a risk equal to $0$, i.e., $\mathcal{R}^{\rm ICL, \star}=0$, since there is no label noise here.

-Note that our results can also be extended to the presence of label noise, which would only add a variance term to the right-bottom corner entry of $\Gamma_w$, but we prefer to stick to \citet{zhang2024trained} setting for clarity. \end{remark}
+Note that our results can also be extended to the presence of label noise, which would only add a variance term to the right-bottom corner entry of $\Gamma_w$, but we prefer to stick to \citet{zhang2024trained} setting for clarity.

+We also require $\Sigma$ to be invertible, inheriting the assumptions of \citet{zhang2024trained}, but their result (and ours henceforth) can be extended to a degenerate covariance matrix.
+This requires a slightly more careful analysis, where the limit parameters are given as a function of the pseudo-inverse $\Sigma^\dagger$.
+We refer to Appendix~\ref{app:degenerate_cov} for more details about such an extension. \end{remark}

+Importantly, we do not provide explicit convergence rates here, as our objective is not to obtain sharp quantitative bounds, but rather to characterize the limiting behavior of the dynamics as $L$ becomes large.
+Deriving precise rates generally requires additional structural assumptions that are specific to the problem under consideration (for instance, a local Polyak–Łojasiewicz condition), together with technically involved arguments that do not directly rely on the infinite-prompt perspective.

-It is worth noting that \citet[][Theorem~3.3]{chen2024training} establish results that are more refined than those of \Cref{thm:optim_linear}, extending the analysis to multi-head and multitask settings and allowing for distinct parametrizations of the key and query matrices.
-They further derive precise convergence rates of the learned solution toward the Bayes optimum as $L\to\infty$.
+Using such problem-specific techniques, \citet[][Theorem~3.3]{chen2024training} established precise convergence rates for in-context linear regression with softmax attention.
+Their analysis moreover extends to multi-head and multitask settings, and accommodates distinct parametrizations for the key and query matrices.
 Their approach does not rely on comparisons with linear-attention architectures, but instead involves highly technical arguments tailored to the softmax setting.
 However, their guarantees hold only under isotropic covariates, i.e., when $\Sigma={\rm I}_d$.
 This isotropy assumption is crucial to their analysis, as it preserves a diagonal structure in the model parameters throughout training \citep[see also][]{he2025incontext}.
 By contrast, our proof strategy builds on the linear-attention analysis of \citet{zhang2024trained}, which relies on comparatively simpler mathematical arguments and remains valid beyond the isotropic-covariate regime.